Restless (novel): Plot summary

 Eva, a young Russian woman, is recruited after her brother's death to work for the British secret service.
 During this time she falls for her mentor and boss, Lucas Romer.
 But all is not as it seems as Romer is working as a double agent which ultimately leads to the attempted murder of Eva, alongside the deaths of other agents.

 The tale is interlinked with the story of Eva's daughter in the 1970s and how she comes to terms with the discovery of her mother's secret life.
-The setting of the novel is in London, Oxford, Scotland, continental Europe, and the United States.
+The setting of the novel is London, Oxford, Scotland, continental Europe, and the United States.

 Reception

 Marianne MacDonald, for The Observer, said that Boyd's novel was "a good, rollicking read...Restless pulls you deep into the obscure, forgotten intricacies of wartime espionage, in particular the covert operations run by the British in America before Pearl Harbor".

 David Mattin, reviewing Restless for The Independent, described the book's ending as "both page-turning and deft, leaving us with a moving feeling that it is our histories, and our ever-changing, private interpretations of them, that render us ultimately unknowable.
 Restless is that rare thing: a spy thriller from a first-rate narrative intelligence."